 In any community, you've got neighbors.
 You may have neighbors above, beside, and below you.
-There's a good chance at some point in your ownership that you or your tenant will end up getting a neighbor you wish hadn't moved in.
-If the neighbors are undesirable to live next to, you may have a hard time keeping your tenant happy.
+There's a good chance at some point in your ownership that you or your tenant will get a neighbor you wish hadn't moved in.
+If the neighbors are undesirable to live next to, you may have difficulty keeping your tenant happy.
 This can result in higher-than-desired vacancies and constant tenant turnover.

-And as an owner, you likely have to personally handle grievances with your neighbors, which can be frustrating and time-consuming.
+And as an owner, you may have to personally handle grievances with your neighbors, which can be frustrating and time-consuming.
 Not all owners are responsible and considerate.

 Condo fees generally go up every few years with the cost of inflation.
 In addition to monthly fees, you may get hit with an expensive one-time “special assessment.”
 An assessment is an additional fee assessed on each owner for a special project, like repaving the parking lot.
 If you don't budget for increasing fees, you could get into a position where you can't afford the condo fees or special assessment.